openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification enables the Verifier to send both Presentation Definition JSON object and Client Metadata JSON object by value or by reference.

-This specification defines the following new Authorization Request parameters:
+This specification defines the following new request parameters:

 `presentation_definition`:
 : A string containing a Presentation Definition JSON object.
 See (#request_presentation_definition) for more details.
 This parameter MUST be present when `presentation_definition_uri` parameter, or a `scope` value representing a Presentation Definition is not present.